open-education-hub/oer-template/README.md

 ## Your first TODOs

-In order to make this repo your own, for the class that you intend to develop content for you must make the following changes:
+To configure this repo for the class for which you intend to develop content, you must make the following changes:

 * change the repository name to match your class name, the default is `oer-template`
 * in `config.yaml`: